jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/Index.page.md

+---
+topic: Profiles
+---

 ### {{page-title}}

-The following Profiles have been defined for this implementation guide.
+The following Profiles have been defined for this implementation guide:

+{{index:children}}